 The stealth mechanics in Sekiro are exactly those of Assassin's Creed.
 Enemies have "detection meters" that take several seconds to fill, they don't have ears, they don't react when they see a dead body and... you get the picture.
 Honestly, it's quite easy to clear out entire areas of Sekiro without doing any fighting.

 As if that's even something you want.
 You'd just be missing the practice you need to fight the bosses, and the normal enemies were never the hard part anyway.
 If you can't clear out all the normal enemies in an area without stealth then you haven't the slightest chance at the boss, so you're not doing yourself any favors by clearing them out without fighting.
 Stealth doesn't even save you time, because unlike Dark Souls it's easy to run past everybody anyway.

-This is hard to believe from a From Software game, but I was dissatisfied that the game often rewarded me for button mashing.
-Due to the way the deflect mechanic works, it often seemed optimal when I knew an attack was coming to mash the block button, since there's basically no penalty for trying to deflect too early if you do this.
+This is surprising from a From Software game, but I was dissatisfied that the game often rewarded me for button mashing.
+Because of how the deflect mechanic works, it often seemed optimal when I knew an attack was coming to mash the block button, since there's basically no penalty for trying to deflect too early if you do this.

-I've heard some people say on the subreddit that doing this shrinks the window for actually deflecting, but I'm skeptical of that as I had loads of experiences doing this and deflecting the majority of a long flurry.
+I've heard some people say doing this shrinks the window for actually deflecting, but I'm skeptical of that as I had loads of experiences doing this and deflecting the majority of a long flurry.

 Story?
 What story?

 I'm not surprised or particularly bothered that a From Software game has a laughable vestige of a story.
 I just kind of wish they hadn't bothered at all.
-I would respect a game company for releasing an action RPG in 2019 in full admission that it doesn't have a story.
+I would respect a game company for releasing an action RPG in 2019 while admitting it doesn't have a story.